John Nicolson: Other media work

 John Nicolson has written for a wide range of newspapers and magazines including The Times, The Herald, The New York Times, The Boston Globe, The Sunday Times, The Sunday Telegraph, The Guardian, New Statesman, The Daily Record, and the Harvard International Review.
 He appeared as himself in The Trial of Tony Blair for Channel 4.

 He has worked as a radio presenter for BBC Radio Scotland, BBC Radio 4 where he presented The Westminster Hour, and BBC Radio 5.
 He is a regular commentator on UK politics for American audiences on the Cumulus Media Networks radio programme The John Batchelor Show.
 He presented the daily breakfast 'John Nicolson and Jane Moore Show' on LBC 97.3 and has, since 2017, been the host of The Week with John Nicolson on Talkradio.
 His final Talk Radio show was on Sunday 28 March 2021.
 He has been one of the SNP's most prominent media spokespeople since being elected to Parliament in 2015 with regular appearances on The Andrew Marr Show, Question Time, Any Questions?, This Week with Andrew Neil, Westminster Hour on Radio 4, Channel 4 News and The Wright Stuff on Channel 5.
 During his campaign to be re-elected in 2017, Nicolson told The Irish Times, "People like that they can see me on the telly, talking about East Dunbartonshire."

-In 2020 Nicolson worked 98 and a half hours for News UK – three hours each Sunday – as a journalist.
+In 2020, Nicolson worked 98 and a half hours for News UK – three hours each Sunday – as a journalist.
 He declared outside earnings of £19,700, amounting to an hourly wage of £200.
 In 2021 his contract with the outlet was terminated, something he alleged was due to an editorial desire for "uniform views".

 Political career

 Early career

 John Nicolson joined the Scottish National Party aged 16, but let his membership lapse whilst working as a BBC and ITV journalist.
 He rejoined the party in the run up to the Scottish independence referendum.
-He was a member of the National Collective, the cultural movement campaigning for Scottish independence during Scotland's Referendum.
+He was a member of the National Collective, the student cultural movement campaigning for Scottish independence during Scotland's Referendum.